ibm-cloud-docs/databases-for-mongodb/learn-security-compliance.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Security and Compliance
+# Security and compliance
 {: #security-compliance}

-## Protection Against Unauthorized Access
+## Protection against unauthorized access
 {: #security-compliance-protection}

 {{site.data.keyword.databases-for-mongodb_full}} use the following methods to protect data in transit or in storage.